ValeP314/pp5-tangled-treasures/README.md

 ### Images
 - The [homepage]() image was taken from Freepik (https://www.freepik.com/free-photo/top-view-tea-mug-yarn-basket-with-pine-cones_11630959.htm#page=2&query=crochet&position=33&from_view=search&track=sph).
+- the pictures used for the various items, were taken from Freepik, Pixabay, Pexels and Vecteezy.
 - The [icon]() image was taken from Vecteezy (https://www.vecteezy.com/free-vector/crochet).
 - The icons were taken from [Font Awesome](https://fontawesome.com/)
 - The [favicon](./media/) was created uploading the icon image onto [Favicon.io](https://favicon.io/favicon-generator/).